-and occur in nature in forms such as truffles and morels.
+Fruiting bodies are responsible for producing and distributing spores formed following meiosis.
+In ascomycetes, the sexually produced ascospores are enclosed in an aggregation of hyphae termed an ascoma.
+Ascomata are formed from sterile hyphae surrounding the developing asci, and occur in nature in forms such as truffles and morels.
 The fruit-bodies of basidiomycetes, the mushrooms, toadstools, bracket fungi, puff-balls, stinkhorns, bird's nest fungi, etc., are all examples of basidiomata which bear the sexually produced basidiospores on basidia in the spore-bearing hymenial layers.
 These hymenia are constructed from branches of determinate growth in a precise spatial and temporal arrangement.
 A hyphal tip in the 'embryonic' protohymenium has a probability of about 40% of becoming a cystidium.
 Cystidia are large, inflated cells which are readily seen in microscope sections.
 When a cystidium arises, it inhibits formation of further cystidia in the same hymenium within a radius of about 30 μ m.
-The distribution pattern of cystidia is consistent with the activator-inhibitor model that suggests that an activator autocatalyses its own synthesis, and interacts with an inhibitor that inhibits synthesis of the activator.
+The distribution pattern of cystidia is consistent with the activator-inhibitor model that suggests that an activator.
 As a result, only about 8% of the hymenial hyphal branches actually become cystidia; the rest become basidia, which proceed to karyogamy and initiate the meiotic cycle (which ends with sporulation) (Fig. 2).